 The symbolism of the blasted tower also exudes chaos, and it contains a hint of masculine energy.
 The lightning represents karma in its full force from the divine ones.

 - Upright meaning: Things are about to change for you, meaning the hierarchy of oppression at work or home is about to topple.
 Those guilty of exploiting you are about to be brought down to your level so everyone can start at the same place again.

 - Reversed meaning: The blasted tower chaos is over now, so leave the emotions and past behind where the fallen towers lie.
 Don’t bring up the past.
 This signifies you should move ahead now.

 The star is a beautifully designed card with numerous energies intertwined, including astrology blending masculine and feminine energies.

 - Upright meaning: Let go of any pretentiousness on your part and allow yourself to transcend to your true nature while connecting to your spiritual side.
 Find your purpose and follow it.

 - Reversed meaning: You’re temporarily disconnected from your purpose and true intentions, meaning you might be clumsy, doubtful, or opposed to your true self.
 Shift your focus to your talents, skills, and strengths.

-The moon represents ebb and flow, yin and yang, incoming and outgoing tides.
+The moon represents ebb and flow, yin and yang, and incoming and outgoing tides.
 Designed from the Ruler of Flux and Reflux, it displays a mirror effect of two towers.

 - Upright meaning: It’s time to realize that life comes with ups and downs.
 Open your soul and consciousness to accept that life’s path doesn’t always run downhill.

 - Reversed meaning: You may be stuck in memories, unable to move ahead due to exaggerating or reliving the past events until they stop your journey.
-The only way to move forward again is to allow the emotions to sweep you onto the new path.
+The only way to move forward again is to allow the emotions to sweep you onto a new path.